kavismith/vpn-usage/README.md

 </p>
 <p>
 Connect to a VPN taht is outside of your country.
 For the example above I connceted to a Japan VPN server.
-Now taht you are conncet, instead of your traffic goingstraigh to the its orginal azzure VM location; it's going to go to your Proton VPN server.
+Now that you are conncet, instead of your traffic going straight to the its orginal azzure VM location; it's going to go to your Proton VPN server.
 </p>